tieto-public-cloud/az-tf-monitoring/README.md

 ## General thoughts and expectations

-- We should be able to deploy monitoring only for needed resource types
+- Switches to enable monitoring only for needed resource types
-- By default we use log workspace and query alerts types on that log workspace
+- Use log workspace and query alerts types on that log workspace
-- We should be able to create custom alerts (even the metric ones for custom alerts should be possible)
+- Should be able to create custom alerts
-- Metric alerts are out of scope for now.
+- Metric alerts are out of scope

 ## Monitoring modules usage